r0x0r/pywebview/README.md

 To force a GUI library, use `PYWEBVIEW_GUI` environment variable or set `webview.config.gui` variable.
 Possible values are `qt`, `gtk` or `win32`.

-# Serious CSRF warnings

-CSRF attacks can be a major problem if not implemented correctly, be sure to use a library such as [flask-seasurf](https://flask-seasurf.readthedocs.io/en/latest/) alongside flask, or other CSRF prevention methods with your favourite libraries to prevent such attacks,

-after all,  one does not want [utorrent style attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery#Example_and_characteristics) if a project using pywebview goes popular.

 # Usage

     import webview